-Focus area Strategic 5 year Target Annual Goals Responsible and IDP No Objective 2020/21 2021/22 Department To ensure regular participation of the public and interaction with the public through the public participation plan, Imbizos and meetings such as round table etc Annual adopted annual public participation plan by December.
+Focus area Strategic ETannat Annual Goals Responsible and IDP No Objective 5-year Target 2017/18 2018/19 2019/20 2020/21 2021/22 Department To ensure regular participation of the public and interaction with the public through the public participation plan, Imbizos and meetings such as IPPF etc Annual adopted annual public participation plan by December.
 Annual update of stakeholder register.
-4 round tables & 4 public participation forums & 2 outreaches.
-Mayoral budget speech Annual Public Participation plan adopted by Council by Dec.
+4 IPPF & 2 outreaches.
+Mayoral budget speech Annual adopted annual public participation plan by December.
 Annual update of stakeholder register.
-4 round tables & 4 public participation forums, 2 outreaches & Mayoral budget speech Annual Public Participation plan adopted by Council by Dec.
+4 IPPF & 2 outreaches.
+Mayoral budget speech Annual adopted annual public participation plan by December.
 Annual update of stakeholder register.
-4 round tables & 4 public participation forums, 2 outreaches & Mayoral budget speech Annual Public Participation plan adopted by Council by Dec.
+4 IPPF & 2 outreaches.
+Mayoral budget speech Annual adopted annual public participation plan by December.
 Annual update of stakeholder register.
-4 round tables & 4 public participation forums, 2 outreaches & Mayoral budget speech Annual Public Participation plan adopted by Council by Dec.
+4 IPPF & 2 outreaches.
+Mayoral budget speech Annual adopted annual public participation plan by December.
 Annual update of stakeholder register.
-4 round tables & 4 public participation forums, 2 outreaches & Mayoral budget speech Annual Public Participation plan adopted by Council by Dec.
+4 IPPF & 2 outreaches.
+Mayoral budget speech Annual adopted annual public participation plan by December.
 Annual update of stakeholder register.
-4 round tables & 4 public participation forums, 2 outreaches & Mayoral budget speech PP05 To promote the mainstreaming and upliftment of HIV and AIDS .
-4 awareness campaigns, monthly condom distribution,4 LAC meetings.
+4 IPPF & 2 outreaches.
+Mayoral budget speech PP05 To promote the mainstreaming and upliftment of HIV and AIDS. mainstreaming and upliftment of LAC meetings.
 Reviewal of strategy Reviewal of strategy 4 awareness campaigns, monthly condom distribution,4 LAC meetings.
 Reviewal of strategy 5 awareness campaigns, monthly condom distribution,4 LAC meetings.
 Reviewal of strategy 6 awareness campaigns, monthly condom distribution,4 LAC meetings.
 Reviewal of strategy 7 awareness campaigns, monthly condom distribution,4 LAC meetings.
-Reviewal of strategy MAINSTREAMING - GGPP05 women and children, youth, people with disabilities and the 4 youth meetings, 4 women meetings and 4 elderly meetings 4 youth meetings, 4 women meetings and 4 elderly meetings 4 youth meetings, 4 women meetings and 4 elderly meetings 4 youth meetings, 4 women meetings and 4 elderly meetings 4 youth meetings, 4 women meetings and 4 elderly meetings 4 youth meetings, 4 women meetings and 4 elderly meetings Corporate Services MAINSTR elderly into municipal Socio- Economic Annual Mayoral cup to develop sport in the Municipality and Annual mayor cup to be held by 30 June Annual mayor cup to be held by 30 June Annual mayor cup to be held by 30 June Annual mayor cup to be held by 30 June Annual mayor cup to be held by 30 June - Programmes and Projects annual Youth Festival to promote community cohesion Annual Youth festival to be held by end of September Annual Youth festival to be held by end of September Annual Youth festival to be held by end of September Annual Youth festival to be held by end of September Annual Youth festival to be held by end of September Office of the MM ONS & GPP06 To ensure that the communication strategy is Development of social media platforms and a policy by June 2018 COMMUNICATIONS & MARKETING, GGPP06 implemented so that the public are kept informed about municipal activities and programmes Update & maintain the Municipal website so it is complaint and user friendly Office of the MM
+Reviewal of strategy MAINSTREAMING - GGPP05 women and children, youth, people with disabilities and the 4 youth meetings, 4 women meetings and 4 elderly meetings 4 youth meetings, 4 women meetings and 4 elderly meetings 4 youth meetings, 4 women meetings and 4 elderly meetings 4 youth meetings, 4 women meetings and 4 elderly meetings 4 youth meetings, 4 women meetings and 4 elderly meetings 4 youth meetings, 4 women meetings and 4 elderly meetings Corporate Services MAINSTR elderly into municipal Socio- Economic Annual Mayoral cup to develop sport in the Municipality and Annual mayor cup to be held by 30 June Annual mayor cup to be held by 30 June Annual mayor cup to be held by 30 June Annual mayor cup to be held by 30 June Annual mayor cup to be held by 30 June Programmes and Projects annual Youth Festival to promote community cohesion Annual Youth festival to be held by end of September Annual Youth festival to be held by end of September Annual Youth festival to be held by end of September Annual Youth festival to be held by end of September Annual Youth festival to be held by end of September Office of the MM ONS & To ensure that the communication strategy is Development of social media platforms and a policy by June 2018 COMMUNICATIONS & MARKETING, GGPP06 implemented so that the public are kept informed about municipal activities and programmes Update & maintain the Municipal website so it is complaint and user friendly Office of the MM